ziemekwolski/nkgv/_posts/2022-05-12-Vegan-Poke-Bowl-with-Barbecue-Turnip.md

 <br>

 Hi wonderful friends!
 Here comes another poke bowl recipe that I came up with.
 I love this recipe because of the barbecue turnip, which I hardly ever explored adding to my daily diet, but not anymore!
-Another satisfying crunch addition to this poke bowl is the pickled daikon and red radish, and they are so easy to make too! (link of pickled radish) Before I get started, keep in mind the measurement of the ingredients written is more than the amount of a single serving.
+Another satisfying crunch addition to this poke bowl is the [pickled daikon and red radish](https://www.youtube.com/watch?v=f3D3Wq2oslg), and they are so easy to make too!
+Before I get started, keep in mind the measurement of the ingredients written is more than the amount of a single serving.
 Please adjust according to your need.
 When we are in a rush, the leftover is always great in our family.
 I like to store them in an individual container for a healthy quick-fix meal the following day or two.

 ## Ingredients:
 * For the Barbecue Turnip: